emrealpogunc/PIWORKS_UI_SPEC/README.md

 Last information we ask from the user.
 This will be a checkbox and will have these attributes:
 * Small
 * Becomes Sky Blue #14AAF5 background with a tick icon when pressed
-* Bold Black Font for the title
+* Bold Black Font for the label
 "Enabled: " will be written on the left side of the checkbox.
 If it's selected, we are going to label the user as **Enabled**, if they don't we label them as **Disabled** to the database.

 ## Database
 The main attributes of the database are as follows:
 * 4 Columns & The order will be as well as the names of the columns: **ID**,**User Name**,**Email** and lastly **Enabled**
-* Each column will have the options of sorting (Alphabetical A-Z or Z-A)
+* Each column will have the options of sorting (Alphabetical A-Z or Z-A etc.)
 * Information row where the column names will be displayed will be again in Sky Blue #14AAF5
 * The selected or highlighted row will be in Light Blue #96C3EB
 * If the user is enabled, display ``` true ``` if not ``` false ```